SOFTS-Raw sugar futures slip; cocoa, coffee also down

 * Coffee exports from Vietnam are estimated to have decreased 7.3% in the first nine months of 2023 from a year earlier to 1.27 million metric tons, equivalent to 21.6 million 60 kg (130 pound) bags, the General Statistics Office said on Friday.

-(Reporting by Nigel Hunt; Editing by Varun H K and Louise Heavens)
+(Reporting by Marcelo Teixeira and Nigel Hunt; Editing by Varun H K, Louise Heavens and Shilpi Majumdar)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.